Notice regarding the quality of machine translation

 To carry out the activity of collecting used oils, the professional must hold an accreditation valid for up to five years within a specific geographical area (a department).

-In order to do so, he must apply for this approval (see infra "3o. a.
+In order to do so, he must apply for this approval (see infra "3°. a.
 Application for approval").

-To go further Articles R. 543-6 and the following of the Environment Code.
+For further information: Articles R. 543-6 and the following of the Environment Code.

 In case of temporary and occasional exercise (LPS)